MarkMLCode/Dungeons-and-Zero/README.md

 ## Description

 Dungeons and Zeros is a GPT-powered agent that lets you experience a fully AI-driven Dungeons & Dragons game.
-It acts as both the game master and player, managing rules, dice rolls, and story progression based on your prompts.
+It acts as both the game master and the character in the game, managing rules, dice rolls, and story progression based on your prompts.

 ## Installation